ali-you/ambient-light-plugin/README.md

 ## Licence

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](https://github.com/ali-you/ambient-light-plugin?tab=BSD-3-Clause-1-ov-file)  file for details.